DLR-SC/F2x/doc/HowTo.md

 The generated files will be named just like the input file but without the original extension and with the name of the template appended (again, without the `.t`).
 So `foo.f90` will produce a Fortran glue module called `foo_glue.f90` and a Python module called `foo_glue.py`.

 Note that **F2x** currently does not care about compiling your Fortran (wrapper) code to a library.
 However, there is a second tool called `F2x-lib` that provides helpful features for building/ running the generated wrapper.
+Alternatively you can add the `c_interface_module.f90` to your library which is currently recommended.
+You will find this module in the package `F2x.library.fortran`.

 ## Wrapper configuration